-Figure 7 Generating plant small signal equivalent representation
+Figure 7 Generating plant small signal equivalent representation [5]

-This represents the internal voltage phasor (amplitude, voltage phase angle and frequency) of the Thevenin source of a given generating unit.

-As set out in the ENSTO-E document, both the generating units internal voltage phasor (in amplitude, phase, and frequency) and the effective impedance of each generating unit as well as of the generating plant shall be constant upon inception of a network disturbance at the connection point.
+As set out in the ENSTO-E document [5], both the generating units internal voltage phasor (in amplitude, phase, and frequency) and the effective impedance of each generating unit as well as of the generating plant shall be constant upon inception of a network disturbance at the connection point.
 The output current depends on the severity of the grid disturbance, voltage magnitude change and voltage angle change and the effective impedance.

 After inception of a grid disturbance the internal voltage phasor is adapted according to the dynamic behaviour of the internal voltage source.